4

 • 2

 Did you check the spam filter of your email account?
 Did the site give you a confirmation page with an application number when you submitted the form?
 Did you make a note of it or print the page?
 Did you make this application through the official Canadian government site?
-Sep 18, 2018 at 18:32
+Commented Sep 18, 2018 at 18:32

 • To follow up on @DJClayworth's questions, how much was the charge on your card?
 I submitted an eTA application for someone else a few weeks ago and it went through pretty much instantly, although I do not know exactly how long it took because I do not have access to that person's e-mail account.